Building an Audio Waveform in Expo Audio: iOS & Android

 );

-5. Putting It All Together in the Main App
+6. Stitching It Together in the UI

 import { Text, TouchableOpacity, View } from "react-native";